 - anxiety and depression

 As part of the FLO enrolment, young people will:

-- a qualified case manager assigned (who is not a teacher)
+- work with a qualified case manager (youth worker)

-You are eligible for FLO if you are both:
+Young people are eligible for FLO if they’re:

 - enrolled in a SA government school

 - from year 8 up to the age of 21

 To find out more about eligibility and how to enrol a young person in a FLO enrolment, contact your school or email education.flexiblelearning [at] sa.gov.au.

 - gain the skills to go onto further study or employment

 - develop positive relationships to get along better with family and friends